Linerre/Automate_Boring/README.md

 The files now are arranged in a messy order but I'll re-order them later.

-I would be greatly happy if you happen to find some of my code helpful to you, or better, you have something to let me know.
+I would be greatly happy if you happen to find some of my code helpful to you, or better, you have some feedback for me.